 U.S. Citizens, Permanent Residents and Residents for Tax Purposes

 Fellowship payments to U.S. citizens, permanent residents and residents for tax purposes are taxable to the recipient; however, they are not reported by Stanford on a tax document.
 Stanford does not withhold tax from these fellowship payments.
 Recipients should consult a tax agent for information on making payments to the Internal Revenue Service (IRS) and the State of California.
 Federal and state tax forms are available online at irs.gov and ftb.ca.gov.

 Year-to-date (YTD) totals are provided on monthly pay statements for the recipient’s use in year-end tax reporting.

-Fellowship payments to nonresident aliens are subject to 14% federal tax withholding and reporting on Form 1042-S. Form 1042-S is mailed annually by March 15.
+Fellowship payments to non-resident non-U.S. citizens are subject to 14% federal tax withholding and reporting on Form 1042-S. Form 1042-S is mailed annually by March 15.
 Nonresidents from a country with a tax treaty can claim exemption from the withholding by filing Form W-8BEN with Payroll.
 A Social Security number or Individual Taxpayer Identification Number (ITIN) is required to claim the tax treaty benefit.
 Refer to How to: Claim Tax Treaty for Fellowship Payments.

 Contact a tax agent for information on making tax payments to the State of California.

 Payment methods to postdoctoral scholars (university employees or scholars) vary based on educational affiliation and expense type.
 Locate the payee affiliation to determine the appropriate payment method using the following table.

 * Conference and training fees, and travel expenses meeting university policy as documented in Administrative Guide Policy 5.4.2: Business and Travel Expenses.
 If the expense being reimbursed falls outside this policy statement, grant the postdoctoral scholar a fellowship in GFS.